 It is certain that negotiations have been on the standby for a while due to the presidential election, scheduled for 26 April 2020, on the Turkish side.
 This electoral contest, like many others around the globe, has now been postponed by six months because of the coronavirus pandemic.
 Although the incumbent President Mustafa Akıncı will remain in office until the election as a caretaker, it would be difficult to expect the resumption of talks under the current circumstances.

 The UN Secretary General recently reminded us all that it is time to ‘focus together on the true fight of our lives’.
 It is hoped that his call will pave the way for cooperation in Cyprus against a very real common enemy.

 Dr. Cihan Dizdaroğlu, is a MarieSkłodowska-Curie Actions (MSCA) fellow and assistant professor at the Centre for Trust, Peace and Social Relations (CTPSR) at Coventry University.
+His research project receives funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 796053.
 He retains a lecturer position in the Department of Political Science and Public Administration at Kadir Has University and serves as an associate editor of the Journal of International Relations (Uluslararası İlişkiler).